Ansimorph/decryption-loader/readme.md

 # Decryption Loader

-Decrypt assets that were encrypted with [node-cipher][node-cipher-url] in webpack.
+Decrypt assets that were encrypted with [node-cipher][node-cipher-url] in webpack

 ## Why?